miscco/cppPaper/Constexpr_specialized_memory_algorithms.md

     allty.deallocate(alloc, data, numElements);
     return res;
 }
 static_assert(something(5));
 ```

-If we go the route of "just use `construct_at` during constant evaluation" this code will compile fine due to _value_-initialization of the elements of `data`.
-However, it will also crash and burn during runtime, as there the elements of `data` will be _default_-initialized.
-As `int` is a trivial type their value is indeterminate.
+If we go the route of "just use `construct_at` during constant evaluation" this code will compile fine due to _value_-initialization of the elements of `data` during constant evaluation.
+However, it will also crash and burn during runtime, as there the elements of `data` will be _default_-initialized and with `int` being a trivial type their value is indeterminate.

-If anywhere in the program we read that value we are in for some fun.
 We might even get lucky and use a compiler that zeroes out memory in DEBUG mode, so the bug would only materialize in RELEASE builds.

-By taking the shortcut of `construct_at` we would change the meaning of the code depending on whether it is run during runtime or constant evaluation.
+By taking the shortcut of `construct_at` we would change the semantics of the code depending on whether it is run during runtime or constant evaluation.
 Even worse, the bug will not appear during compile time, though we blessed it with a `static_assert`.

 But what *is* the right thing?
-As always do as the `int`s do, because there is already support in the standard for the right thing:
+As always do as the `int`s do, because there is already support in the language for the right thing:

 ```cpp
 constexpr bool somethingElse() {
   int meow;
   return true;
 }
 static_assert(somethingElse());
 ```